Why Johnson’s plan for two borders is unlikely to fly

 The EU will not compromise on protecting the single market

 The plan being put forward by Boris Johnson and leaked overnight to the Daily Telegraph proposes to split this problem in two.
 It would require a customs border between Northern Ireland and the Republic and a regulatory border in the Irish Sea between the North and Britain.
 Apart from the obvious issue – the need for Irish border checks – it is messy, looks to have serious practical problems and looks unlikely to find favour in Brussels.
-The first key issue to watch is whether the EU side decide it is even the basis for formal negotiations.
+The first key issue to watch is whether the EU side decides whether this is the basis for formal negotiations in the run up to the EU Summit in mid-October.

-Johnson makes clear that the UK sees this as more than a backstop.
-It sees this plan as the way things will operate after the end of the transition period in 2021.
+Johnson makes clear that the UK sees this plan as more than a backstop.
+It sees it as the way things will operate after the end of the transition period in 2021.
 For Ireland, this would mean signing up to the certainty of border checks, not just the possibility that they might happen if future talks don’t work out.

 The EU’s original plan for the backstop – the guarantee that there will not be a hard border – was that the North would effectively remain part of the EU’s trading bloc.
 The North would be in the EU customs union and aligned with whatever single market rules were necessary to avoid a hard Irish border.
 All checks would then take place in the Irish Sea, as goods entered the North from the UK.
 In a later iteration all of the UK would have stayed aligned to the customs union.